 We are delighted to welcome our patron Tim Robertson:

 Tim Robertson has had a lifelong involvement in the arts.
-Formerly Director of the Royal Society of Literature, based in London’s Somerset House and Chief Executive of the Koestler Trust, the national organisation for arts in prisons.
-He has managed exhibitions and events in many venues including the British Library, the ICA and Southbank Centre in London, the BALTIC in Gateshead, the Wales Millennium Centre in Cardiff, National Museums Liverpool, MAC Birmingham, Tramway in Glasgow, and the Venice Biennale.
+In June 2018 he becomes Chief Executive of The Anne Frank Trust UK, which runs exhibitions about Anne Frank as a means for overcoming prejudice and discrimination.
+His previous roles include Director of the Royal Society of Literature, based in London’s Somerset House, and Chief Executive of the Koestler Trust, the national body for arts in prisons.
+He has managed exhibitions and events in venues including the British Library, the Royal Festival Hall, the Institute of Contemporary Arts, the BALTIC in Gateshead, the Wales Millennium Centre, National Museums Liverpool, MAC Birmingham, Tramway in Glasgow, and the Venice Biennale.
 He has worked with artists including Jeremy Deller, Antony Gormley, Sarah Lucas and Grayson Perry.
-Tim and his husband Neil divide their time between King’s Cross in London and a second home in Coniston.
-They are Quakers, and avid hill-walkers, currently just over half way through the 214 Wainwright fells.
+Tim and his husband Neil divide their time between London and a second home in Coniston.
+They are Quakers, and have to date walked 156 of the 214 Wainwright fells of the Lake District.

 “I feel honoured and excited to support Printfest as a patron.
 Printmaking has always struck me as one of the most fascinating and engaging forms of visual art.
 I’m so pleased to see printmakers get the showcase they deserve, with a home in the delightful town of Ulverston and a reach wide beyond.”

 We are delighted to welcome our patron Alan Stones:

 Alan Stones is a painter and printmaker living and working in the Cumbrian hamlet of Blencarn, just below Cross Fell on the Northern Pennines.
 He graduated from St. Martin’s School of Art, London in 1971 and has been working full-time as an artist ever since.